-WG Preliminary Conclusion: The WG agreed that a "designated" rather than a "dedicated" point of contact will be sufficient for abuse reporting purposes, noting that the primary concern is to have one contact point that third parties can go to and expect a response from.
-The WG also recommends that the designated point of contact be "capable and authorized" to investigate and handle abuse reports and information requests received (a standard similar to that required of a Transfer Emergency Action Contact under the IRTP).
+WG Conclusion: P/P service providers must maintain a point of contact for abuse reporting purposes.
+In this regard, the WG agreed that a "designated" rather than a "dedicated" point of contact will be sufficient for abuse reporting purposes, noting that the primary concern is to have one contact point that third parties can go to and expect a response from.
+For clarification, the WG notes that as long as the requirement for a single point of contact can be fulfilled operationally, it is not mandating that a provider designate a specific individual to handle such reports.
+The WG also recommends that the designated point of contact be "capable and authorized" to investigate and handle abuse reports and information requests received.